 Q: Can you host private parties?

 We love parties!
 Absolutely.
 We span the range from teaching group yoga classes to creating a full experience including yoga to delight your guests.
 We’ve done family reunions, bridal parties, team building, girls get-aways, advanced skill workshops, etc. We’re happy to work with you to create the perfect event for you!
 Click Here To Learn More

 Q: What if I’m injured?
 Should I wait until I’m healed?

-We recommend talking to your wellness advisor and/or health care team about what you are experiencing in your body.
+We recommend talking to your wellness advisor and/or health care provider about what you are experiencing in your body.
 You should also listen to your intuition, as you know your body best.
 If you are practicing with a limitation, remember that each pose can be modified to meet you where you are.
-Always share your concerns with your instructor so we can work together to create the right practice for you, accommodating injury, soreness, illness, areas that need to build strength or limited range of motion as necessary.
+Always share your concerns with your instructor so we can work together to create the right practice for you, accommodating an injury, soreness, illness, areas that need to build strength or limited range of motion as necessary.

 Q: What should I bring?
 What do I wear?

 Come to class with a mat and an open mind.
 If you don’t have a mat, you can rent one at the studio for $1.
-The room is warm, so we also encourage you to bring a water bottle and a towel.
+The room may be warm, so we also encourage you to bring a water bottle and a towel.
 If you practice with props, such as a block or strap, you can bring your own or use those available at the studio (no charge).

 Wear comfortable clothing like yoga pants or shorts and a fitted, moisture-wicking top.
 If your shirt is loose, simply tuck it in.
 We practice without shoes or socks to promote grounding and proper positioning.

 Q: Why do you heat the room for some classes?